 Baked breakfast meal prep ideas

-One of the easiest ways that we've prepped ahead for busy mornings is by making a double batch of whole wheat freezer waffles.
+One of the easiest ways that we’ve prepped ahead for busy mornings is by making a double batch of whole wheat freezer waffles.
 Then, they can sit in the fridge or freezer until the kids reheat them in our regular toaster.
+You can do the same with dairy-free egg-free pumpkin waffles as well.

 A handheld option that’s good for eating on the car ride to school or work is a breakfast muffin filled with whole grains and fruit.
 The key is to add protein to your muffin recipes, either by baking with Greek yogurt or using a high-protein flour like almond flour.